-Making sure that your time studying in the UK is safe and enjoyable 2014 www.educationuk.org
+Making sure your visit to the UK is safe and enjoyable 2014

+www.educationuk.org

 'It's important to integrate into the local community.
 I've made lots of friends locally and it's helped me understand local behaviours.'

 'It is nice to know you are interested in our safety.'